dimitarvdimitrov/fusionsolar-management/README_lambda.md

 npm install -g serverless

 # 2. Navigate to the lambda directory and install dependencies
-cd fusionsolar/lambda
 npm install

 # 4. deploy
 serverless deploy

-# Or use the npm script
-npm run deploy
 ```

 ## Prerequisites